pschwyter/embed/README.md

 ## Setup
 To get started, simply run `yarn && yarn start`.
 This will start a local development server at `http://localhost:8080/`.
 To make use of `tslint` and `sasslint`, you will need to install the `TypeScript TSLint Plugin` and `Sass Lint` extensions in the text editor of your choice.

-## Deployment ##
+## Beta branch and Deployment ###
+The `beta` branch is set as the base branch for this repo.
+All PRs should be merged into the `beta` branch 1st, this deploys a beta embed script for testing `embed.beta.js`  at `https://static.ada.support/` for testing.

+After robust testing, only the `beta` branch should be merged directly into `master` with admin approval
-Chaperone2 is setup to deploy automatically on push to the `master` branch, using CircleCI.
-Please be mindful of this while developing.

-CircleCI generates 2 Chaperone2 scripts, `embed,js` and `embed.[git-hash 1st 8 chars].js` at `https://static.ada.support/`
+Chaperone2 is setup to deploy automatically on merge to the `master` branch, using CircleCI, generating 2 Chaperone2 scripts `embed.js` and `embed.[git-hash 1st 8 chars].js` at `https://static.ada.support/`

 ## Rollback Instructions ##

-To rollback a version of chaperone, simply revert the master branch to the last stable commit
+To rollback a version of chaperone, simply revert the master branch to the last stable commit (will require admin access)

 #### To list the commits ####